How to buy a second-hand or used car in Singapore

 7. Check the car thoroughly before agreeing to purchase

-That’s it, your thousand-dollar machine within arms reach.
-Wipe your drool – it’s time to get to work!
+That’s it, your thousand-dollar machine is within arms reach.
+Wipe your drool – it’s time to get to work.
 Grab a flashlight and some paper towels, and arrange for the examination session to take place in a quiet, well-lit place like a car park.

 A white paper towel or tissue is useful for checking for oil leaks

 During your examination, check if the car has any issues that the previous owner or dealer has not declared.
 Be extra careful and use all your senses to check for leaks, damage, repairs, and irregular noises.
 Take your time and do not rush.
 Having a comprehensive checklist makes for an exhaustive inspection.